Tire Test Results

 Summary Conclusion

 After all the brake dust had settled, one of the notable takeaways from this test was ultimately how close many of these tires actually were from an overall perspective.
 Some were louder or quieter, better or worse in the wet, or had a little more precise steering, and most tires were pretty firm - but the separation between some of the best and worst tires was ultimately slight.
-That isn't to say there weren't significant differences between them, but that, in many cases, the effect was subtle.
+That isn't to say there weren't significant differences between them, because there certainly were in the winter portion of the test, but in many cases the effect was subtle.

-Finally, we have the Firestone Destination LE3 and Kumho Crugen HT51 - both tires that fall into the less comfortable end of the spectrum when it comes to the daily grind of driving, which is what most people will be using them for.
-The Destination LE3 had a serviceable ride and above-average noise control, but it was still squishy, vague, and not particularly exceptional for hard driving.
-Combined with its underwhelming and lackadaisical steering, it's not a favorite.
+The Firestone Destination LE3 and Kumho Crugen HT51 both fall into the less comfortable end of the spectrum when it comes to the daily grind of driving, which is what most people will be using them for.
+The Destination LE3 had a serviceable ride and above-average noise control, but for hard driving, it was still squishy, vague, and not particularly exceptional either.
+Combined with its underwhelming winter performance and lackadaisical steering, it's not a favorite.
 The Crugen HT51 was a bit of an odd one.
-It was our least favorite tire on the road and in the wet, but it was surprisingly nice when it was pushed around the dry track.
-That single, specific application is hardly enough to compensate for its shortcomings, but it's a silver lining on an otherwise unremarkable cloud.
+It was our least favorite tire on the road, and in the wet, and wasn't fantastic in the cold, but was surprisingly nice when it was pushed around the dry track.
+That single, specific application is hardly enough to make up for its shortcomings, but it's a silver lining on an otherwise unremarkable cloud.

 SERVICE WITH A SMILE